30th Anniversary: The First National People of Color Environmental Leadership Summit

 Interview with Charles Lee, the Summit’s Lead Organizer

-The United Church of Christ welcomes other reflections from participants in the First National People of Color Environmental Leadership Summit.
+The United Church of Christ welcomes reflections from participants in the First National People of Color Environmental Leadership Summit.
 Please contact the Rev. Brooks Berndt, Minister for Environmental Justice.

 Related News